ransuum/book-store-service-task/README.md

 - Incorporate `Logging` for comprehensive system monitoring.
 - Implement `Pagination and Sorting` for enhanced data presentation.
-- Utilize Other Spring technologies such as `Spring HATEOAS`, `Spring REST` or else.
-- Integrate `Swagger API` for streamlined API documentation and testing.

 ## Recommendations

 > Use wrapper classes (like Long, Integer, etc.) instead of primitive types whenever possible.

 - Utilize `Lombok` for streamlined Java code.
-- Employ tools like `Postman` or `Insomnia` for API testing.
-- Implement `ModelMapper` for easy mapping between objects.
+- Use `ModelMapper` for easy mapping between objects.
-- Utilize `Thymeleaf` for dynamic HTML rendering.
+- Utilize `Thymeleaf` for HTML templating.
 - Explore the `test` folder to execute provided test cases for your solution.
 - Refer to the `main\resources\sql` folder for SQL scripts to initialize data.